\""

 Some low commission realtors and brokerages deliver exceptional full service for 2%.
 Others provide fewer services to offset the lower commission — which may lower the quality of your experience or your home's final sale price.

-Here are some steps you can take to ensure you get good value when paying a 2% real estate commission.
+Here are some steps you can take to ensure you get good value for your 2% real estate commission.

 Take your time reading through customer reviews, and pay attention to common complaints.
 You might want to avoid companies with many reviews about agents not working hard enough, poor communication, or unclear fees.
 When reading reviews, consider recent comments, the number of negative reviews, and how the company or agent responded to complaints.